 The -s option will import a list of parameters from the supplied specification (‘spec’) file.
 These parameters will be applied before any from the command line are used, providing a method for setting commonly used parameters, but overriding them for specific assemblies.

-By default, all three top-level tasks are performed.
-It is possible to run exactly one task by using the -correct, -trim or -assemble options.
+By default, all needed top-level tasks are performed (-pacbio and -nanopore are assumed to be raw and untrimmed while -pacbio-hifi are assumed to be corrected and trimmed).
+It is possible to run exactly one task by specifying your read characteristics and a step name.
 These options can be useful if you want to correct reads once and try many different assemblies.
 We do exactly that in the Canu Quick Start.
+Additionally, suppling pre-corrected reads with -pacbio -corrected or -nanopore -corrected will run only the trimming and assembling stages.
+Specifying reads as -corrected -untrimmed will run only the assembly step.

 Parameters are key=value pairs that configure the assembler.
 They set run time parameters (e.g., memory, threads, grid), algorithmic parameters (e.g., error rates, trimming aggressiveness), and enable or disable entire processing steps (e.g., don’t correct errors, don’t search for subreads).
 They are described later.
 One parameter is required: the genomeSize (in bases, with common SI prefixes allowed, for example, 4.7m or 2.8g; see genomeSize).
 Parameters are listed in the Canu Parameter Reference, but the common ones are described in this document.